 There are surely few among those who come to see and hear a Greek Play at Bradfield who do not go away feeling better, broader and bigger-souled.Dr Herbert Gray, Former Headmaster (1922)

-The theatre plays an active role in College life and hosts a number of other events throughout the year from the tradition of Handshaking in the Michaelmas Term, to House Song on Goose Weekend, summer’s Rock Concert and Commemoration at the end of the academic year.
+The theatre plays an active role in College life and hosts a number of other events throughout the year from the tradition of Handshaking in the Michaelmas and Lent Terms and House Song on Goose Weekend, to Jazz on a Summer’s Evening, various music concerts and Commemoration at the end of the academic year.

 Over the years, the fame of the Bradfield Greek Play spread far and wide.
 Prime Ministers, poets, generals, archbishops, writers and actors, have all supported this unique event.
 T.S.
 Eliot, Sybil Thorndyke, Agatha Christie, Lord Asquith, Field Marshal Lord Montgomery, Sir Peter Hall and Enoch Powell were all faithful pilgrims.